 Should I use Traffic Roots or skip it?

-Advertisers might want to give it a try and negotiate a rate lower than $8 CPM.
+Advertisers might want to give it a try if they can negoatiate a lower rate.
 They are only paying out 99 cents on the publisher end, so you might be able to get a lower deal.
 You may be able to get a lower rate by hitting the sites up directly as well.
-That same strategy probably will not work as well on a platform like Mantis where clicks and CPM are truly being maximized for the publisher.

 Publishers might want to skip Traffic Roots altogether.
 The payout is insanely low and it would be hard to imagine that any site could even cover it’s basic expenses, let alone be profitable, using Traffic Roots as it’s ad network platform.
 Our top pick for now is Mantis Ad Network for cannabis ad networks.
 We hope Traffic Roots improves in the future and offers better payouts for publishers and the ability for advertisers to block out adult sites.